hungptit/tools/docs/source2tests.md

 --

-* Does not need  to be very fine grain i.e at test point level.
+* Does not need to be very fine grain at test point level.
+We will use first-order dependency analysis instead.

 --